10th National Congress of the Chinese Communist Party: New power structure

 The fall of Lin Biao and his cohorts in 1971 left many vacant posts in the party and the government.
 Of the 21-man Politburo only 10 were left and of its five-man Standing Committee, only three – Mao Zedong, Zhou Enlai and Kang Sheng – were still present.
 Therefore, the 10th congress convened to elect new members to those made vacant and to condemn the actions of Lin Biao as a right opportunist who "waved the red flag to defeat the red flag".

 During the congress, the Gang of Four managed to secure positions with the support from Mao.
 Jiang Qing and Yao Wenyuan were elected to the Poliburo, Zhang Chunqiao to the Standing Committee and Wang Hongwen as the party's second vice-chairman.

 Continuation of the Cultural Revolution

 Wang Hongwen in his debut keynote address during the congress announced the smashing of the "two bourgeois headquarters, the one headed by Liu Shaoqi and the other by Lin Biao".
 Wang stressed the revolutionary spirit of daring to go against the tide and the importance of training young leaders.
-With the future of the country in the hands of the young, struggle and continuоus revolution would punctuate Chinese political life.
+With the future of the country in the hands of the young, struggle and continuous revolution would punctuate Chinese political life.